openprivacytech/community/mentorship/gsod/2023/README.md

   ## Contact us

-If you are a Technical Writer and interested to contribute to OpenPrivacyTech in the Google Season of Docs 2023, Please send your proposal by following the [template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [info@openprivacytech.org](mailto:info@openprivacytech.org)
+If you are a Technical Writer and interested to contribute to OpenPrivacyTech in the Google Season of Docs 2023, Please send your proposal by following the [template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) to [info@openprivacytech.org](mailto:info@openprivacytech.org)